-- (1) A driver (except the rider of a bicycle) must not drive in a bicycle lane, unless the driver is permitted to drive in the bicycle lane under this section or section 158. - Maximum penalty-20 penalty units. - (2) If stopping or parking is permitted at a place in a bicycle lane under this regulation, a driver may drive for up to 50m in the bicycle lane to stop or park at that place. - (3) A driver may drive for up to 50m in a bicycle lane if the driver is- - (a) driving a bus or taxi; and - (b) dropping off, or picking up, passengers. - (4) A bicycle lane is a marked lane, or the part of a marked lane- - (a) beginning at a bicycle lane sign applying to the lane; and - (b) ending at the nearest of the following-

-- (i) an end bicycle lane sign applying to the lane; - (ii) an intersection (unless the lane is at the unbroken side of the continuing road at a T-intersection or continued across the intersection by broken lines); - (iii) if the road ends at a dead end-the end of the road.
+- (1) A driver (except the rider of a bicycle) must not drive in a bicycle lane, unless the driver is permitted to drive in the bicycle lane under this section or section 158. - Maximum penalty-20 penalty units. - (2) If stopping or parking is permitted at a place in a bicycle lane under this regulation, a driver may drive for up to 50m in the bicycle lane to stop or park at that place. - (3) A driver may drive for up to 50m in a bicycle lane if the driver is- - (a) driving a bus or taxi; and - (b) dropping off, or picking up, passengers. - (4) A bicycle lane is a marked lane, or the part of a marked lane- - (a) beginning at a bicycle lane sign applying to the lane, or a road marking consisting of a white bicycle symbol and the word 'lane' painted in white; and - (b) ending at the nearest of the following- - (i) an end bicycle lane sign applying to the lane, or a road marking consisting of a white bicycle symbol and the words 'end lane' painted in white; - (ii) an intersection (unless the lane is at the unbroken side of the continuing road at a T-intersection or continued across the intersection by broken lines); - (iii) if the road ends at a dead end-the end of the road.